piero scaruffi, amateur human being

 well as hundreds of articles for magazines both in Italy and the U.S.

-The readers for his university courses were compiled in the eBook "A Brief History of Knowledge" (2011).
+The readers for one of his U.C.
+Berkeley courses were compiled in the eBook "A Brief History of Knowledge" (2011).

 As a software consultant, he pioneered Internet applications,

 Artificial Intelligence and Object-Orientated design in Silicon Valley.

 He also co-wrote a massive "History of Silicon Valley" (2012), that was later translated in Chinese (2014)